domsalisbury/domsalisbury.github.io/_pages/about.md

 I worked part-time as a freelance copy-editor during 2019 and early 2020, editing manuscripts for publication in leading atmospheric science, ocean science, climate, and meteorology journals.

-I have been a member of the Patient Advisory Group (PAG) to the CFS/ME Research Collaborative ([CMRC](https://meassociation.org.uk/research/cfsme-research-collaborative/)) since January 2019.
-The CMRC PAG supports patient-centred biomedical research into ME/CFS and ancillary processes by providing a direct patient voice — a voice that is as diverse and inclusive as possible.
-PAG's primary role is to deliver a patient perspective on the board of the CMRC.
+Since January 2019, I have been a member of the Patient Advisory Group (PAG) to the ME Research Collaborative ([MERC](https://meassociation.org.uk/research/cfsme-research-collaborative/)), which was previously known as the CFS/ME Research Collaborative (CMRC).
+MERC PAG supports patient-centred biomedical research into ME/CFS and ancillary processes by providing a direct patient voice — a voice that is as diverse and inclusive as possible.
+PAG's primary role is to deliver a patient perspective on the board of MERC, but we also have key involement with Forward-ME, the NICE guideline process, and, more recently, the newly-formed UKCRC Subgroup on ME.

 <!--I hope to use this site to keep a [regular but infrequent journal](https://domsalisbury.github.io/categories/almanac/), and post about ME/CFS, illness, healthcare, and related issues.-->